MyPortfolio will be replacing the ANZCA Training Portfolio System (TPS) in early December.

 These grants are to support high quality research to provide evidence for effective, efficient, safe, and equitable professional practices in anaesthesia, perioperative and pain medicine for patients, organisations and staff and include the areas of education, simulation, and strategies for translating and implementing evidence into clinical practice.

 The ANZCA Research Committee and the Professional Practice Research Network Executive have discontinued the simulation/education grant with related research now eligible for the Professional Practice Research Grants.
-The ANZCA Research Committee will fund at least the top two most highly-ranked PPR grant applications above the minimum committee score required for funding.
+The ANZCA Research Committee will fund at least the top two most highly-ranked PPR grant applications considered suitable for funding.
 Unsuccessful PPR grants will also be considered for and compete with project grant applications based on the research committee ranking.

 Eligibility

-• Chief investigator A (first named investigator) must be a fellow or registered trainee of the college.
-However, if chief investigator A is a registered trainee, one of the other chief investigators must be a fellow of the college.
+Chief investigator A (first named investigator) must be a fellow or registered trainee of the college.
+If chief investigator A is a registered trainee, one of the other chief investigators must be a fellow of the college.

 Apply

-The grant round opens on 1 December 2023 and closes 5pm (AEDT) 2 April, 2024 (1 April being a public holiday).
+The grant round opens on 1 December 2025 and closes 5pm (AEDT) 1 April, 2026.
 Before applying, please read the information on our Apply for an ANZCA research grant page.

 If the CIA is in doubt as to whether his/her research proposal qualifies for a professional practice research grant, please contact the Research and Administration Coordinator.